Open-Earth-Foundation/CityCatalyst/app/README.md

 ### Database

+For a quick setup, run `scripts/start-db.sh`, which will launch a PostgreSQL Docker image with the right configuration.
+Otherwise continue below ⬇️

 You'll need to run a [PostgreSQL](https://www.postgresql.org/) database, locally or remotely.
-For a quick setup, run `scripts/start-db.sh`, which will launch a PostgreSQL docker image with the right configuration.

 You'll need access to the `psql`, `createuser`, and `createdb` commands.